AndradeEduardo/Getting-And-Cleaning-Data-Course-Project/README.md

   * This file describes the variables, the data, and any transformations or work that were performed to clean up the data.

 3. run_analysis.R
 </BR>&nbsp;&nbsp;&nbsp;&nbsp;This file is the R script that performs all data acquiring, cleaning, transforming and recording.
-&nbsp;&nbsp;&nbsp;&nbsp;The script within it has the following conventions:
+The script within it has the following conventions:

     * Comments starting with one # indicates a comment on the code of the line below it

     * Comment starting with three # indicates a comment regarding the logics of the code below it in order to fulfill a requirement of the project.
 The requirement being addressed is explicitly indicated by its number.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Some commands, like #View(targetActivitiesData) and #dim(targetActivitiesData) were left commented in order to help evaluate the correctness of the operations previously performed on code.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Some commands, like #View(targetActivitiesData) and #dim(targetActivitiesData) were left commented in order to help evaluate the correctness of the operations previously performed on code.